Four days in Singapore is an ideal amount of time to spend in this country.

 For our third day in Singapore, we’re off to Chinatown, visiting the Botanic Garden, going on a short hike, and other adventures.

-Tip: Please wear clothing that provides shoulder and leg coverage.
-If you’re wearing tank tops and shorts, they will give a sarong for coverage.
-Tours also available to visit the other levels, yet you’ll need reservations in advance.
+TIP: Please wear clothing that provides shoulder and leg coverage.
+If you’re wearing tank tops and shorts, they will give you a sarong/scarf for coverage.
+Tours are also available to visit the other levels, yet you’ll need reservations in advance.

 How to Get There: Take the MRT to Chinatown Station (Blue or Purline Line).